techoctave/techoctave.com/gauges/index.markdown

 	<li>License</li>
 </ul>

-Flexibility is the hallmark of our Dashboard Gauge Suite.
+Flexibility is the hallmark of our JavaScript Gauges.
 Our gauges are built to give you a foundation for your imagination.
 With over 70+ customizable properties, the sky is literally the limit with our gauges.

 <br/>